 Between 2016 and 2021, the CBSS coordinated the Horizontal Action Climate of the EU Strategy for the Baltic Sea Region (EUSBSR).
 From January 2021, climate was mainstreamed into all policy areas of the EUSBSR.
 The main objectives of the HA Climate of the EUSBSR were to achieve a low-emission region which is resilient to the climate change and mainstream climate into sector policies.

-CBSS continues to encourage and facilitate multilevel policy dialogue involving national and local authorities, business and research community, youth organisations, as well other pan-Baltic actors on climate and other issues under frameworks of the EUSBSR and the Baltic 2030 Action Plan.
+CBSS continues to encourage and facilitate multilevel policy dialogue and practical cooperation involving national and local authorities, business and research community, youth organisations, as well other pan-Baltic actors on climate and other issues under frameworks of the EUSBSR and the Baltic 2030 Action Plan.

 - CBSS Baltic 2030 Action Plan – “Climate-related issues remain a central concern in the Baltic Sea Region, and will continue to be a special area of priority … work on the issue of climate change should reflect the integration of mitigation and adaptation issues, which requires enhanced regional cooperation, especially in the area of increasing climate change adaptation and resilience”.

 - 2023 Wismar Declaration – “The Council reaffirmed the commitment of its members to the UN Sustainable Development Goals and the Paris Climate Agreement.
 It encouraged its members to contribute continuously to an ambitious, urgent and comprehensive implementation of these goals, through existing and future Baltic Sea Region mechanisms and platforms, including inter alia the Baltic 2030 Action Plan…”.